Simonkrh/project-group6/protocol.md

 TODO - is your communication protocol connection-oriented or connection-less?
 Is it stateful or stateless?

+We use a TCP communication protocol which is connection-oriented.
+This means that a logical connection is required throughout the entire time that communication is taking place.
+The communication protocol we use is also stateful.
+This ensures reliability when delivering packets from sender to receiver.

 ## Types, constants

 TODO - Do you have some specific value types you use in several messages?
 They you can describe